-For close to 40 years, the first weekend of October has brought something unusual to the urban byways of West Oakland: cowboys, on horseback, riding through the streets.
+For the past 40 years, the first weekend of October has brought something unusual to the urban byways of West Oakland: cowboys, on horseback, riding through the streets.
 But, they’re not your typical Hollywood cowboys.
 You know the type—square-jawed white men like John Wayne or Ronald Reagan.

 Dressed in bright yellow western shirts and Stetson hats, these cowboys are members of the Oakland Black Cowboy Association.
 They come out each year with their horses, and a pony named Michael Jackson, to tell a hidden history of the West.

 The organization formed in 1974 to teach Oaklanders about the role African Americans played in the history of the West.
 Today, the cowboys, along with their horses, visit schools and churches, host an annual parade and festival, and hold “fun days,” like this one at the City Stables, where they invite members of the community to get to know the horses.